of222au/1DV608-php/Project/README.md

   * The data folder must be inaccessable to Apache but accessable to PHP
  * Rename Settings.php.default to Settings.php
  * Edit the information in Settings.php

+Vision for the project and use cases can be read in separate md files in this folder.